 How a lease works

-When you lease a car, you are signing an agreement to essentially rent the car for a long-term period.
+lease a car, you are signing an agreement to essentially rent the car for a long-term period.

 Key Takeaway If your state has minimum car insurance requirements, be prepared to buy collision and comprehensive insurance—in addition to liability insurance—when you lease a car.